Aruuun0105/netflix-data-cleaning/README.md

 - Dropped rows where 'date_added' was missing
 - Converted 'date_added' to datetime format
 - Removed duplicate rows
-- Rebamed all column headers to lowercase and replaced spaces with underscores
+- Renamed all column headers to lowercase and replaced spaces with underscores
 - Saved the cleaned dataset as 'cleaned_netflix_data,csv'